Esahte/auto-allocation-assignment-brain/README.md

 pip install -r requirements.txt
 ```

-2. Run the Flask application:
+2. Run the optimized Flask application:
 ```bash
 python OR_Tools_prototype/app.py
 ```

-The server will start on port 8081 by default.
+The server will start on port 8080 by default with automatic algorithm selection.

 ## API Endpoints